allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 At present, we use the sql-standard mode, which is secure from the data access control perspective and provides the greatest work flexibility.
-The SQL mode involves modification of rights per user, which is a time-consuming operation for platform engineers if you take into account the scale of operations in a data collection and massive migration of analysts.
+The SQL mode involves modification of rights per user, which is a time-consuming operation for platform engineers if you take into account the scale of operations in a data collection and massive migration of analysts to Presto.
 Access to resources in a Hadoop cluster has been granted based on Active Directory groups in order to ensure process security, auditability and automation.
 And we want to extend it over our new Fast SQL platform.
 The issue is being verified, but Presto does not support Hive’s policy based on access rights to resources stored in HDFS (Storage Based).
 Presto does not impersonate users when communicating with Hive Metastore, as impersonating takes place only when communicating with HDFS.

 ### Beta version